Code-Institute-Submissions/full-stack-frameworks-with-django-1/README.md

   * Samsung Galaxy Tab
   * Google Chrome, Safari, Firefox, Microsoft Edge and IE11

+I have ran my web app through the W3C Validator and it passed with no errors.

+I have ran my JS through a linter (JS Hint) and it came back with no errors.

 **User Testing**

 I asked multiple friends of mine to test the project for me after I had done my checks to ensure that I could test the application as thoroughly as possible, I received positive feedback, and as such would be happy to push it out to the general population.